Some terms to be familiar with while we’re discussing employment:

-In the same way, employment moves from the informal sector (unrecognised – output is not included in GDP and incomes are not taxed) to the formal sector (recognised – included in GDP and taxes) as economies develops.
+In the same way, employment moves from the informal sector (formally unrecognised trades such as street vending- output is not included in GDP and incomes are not taxed) to the formal sector (recognised – included in GDP and taxes) as economies develops.
 People who previously worked as street vendors may work in registered firms, as the economy develops.

 Overtime, as an economy develops, the labour force also sees an increase in the proportion of female labour.
-As social attitudes become progressive and women working is encouraged, more women will enter the labour force and contribute to growth.
+As social attitudes become progressive and women are encouraged to work, more women will enter the labour force and contribute to growth.

 As economies become more market-oriented (government enterprises and interventions decline), the economy will naturally see a large proportion of the labour force shift to the private sector.

 Economies periodically calculate the number of people unemployed in their economies, to check the unemployment rate and see what policies they should implement to reduce it if it is too high.
 They can do this in two ways:

 - Claimant count: unemployed people can file for unemployment claims (benefits/allowances provided to the unemployed job seekers) by the government.
 The government can count the total number of unemployment claims made in the economy to measure unemployment.

 - Labour surveys: economies conduct surveys among the entire labour force to collect data about it.
 This will include data on the number of people unemployed.

 Unemployment rate = number of people unemployed / total no. of people in the labour force